How I found out about Surface Pattern Design

 Hi there!
 I want to share a little about myself and how I got into surface pattern design.

 I am a fashion designer by training.
 For my graduation collection during my school days, I created a menswear and womenswear collection titled 'The Magic Garden'.
 I screen printing and embroidered my own floral motifs onto the fabric.
 When designing corporate uniforms, I created repeat prints for clients as well as for corporate gifts.
 Even as I created my womenswear label later, I incorporated digital prints onto the garments.
 Prints has always been a part of my life.

 Yet, I never considered myself a surface pattern designer then.
 In fact I never knew this term existed until June last year.
 (2020)

 I had completed my 2nd 100-day challenge, challenging myself to create an illustration every day.
 It wasn't easy, in the beginning I couldn't keep up and missed days, but as my momentum grew, I found that it's something I really enjoyed doing.
 One day, I found the hashtag (surfacepatterndesigner) when searching for pattern hashtags and after some research, I decided this was what I wanted to pursue.

 I bought Bonnie Christine's Pattern making course on CreativeLive and created my first repeat pattern - a simple hexagon pattern that repeated perfectly.
 Then I learnt how to create more colour ways.

 I'm quite frankly just figuring it out step by step, taking Skillshare courses and honing my design skills.
-I'm not quite sure where this path will head, but I know this will be an exciting and fulfilling journey.
+I'm not quite sure where this path will lead, but I know it will definitely be an exciting and fulfilling journey.